 Adding all those together came out to something a little over 29 million barrels, or roughly 14.6 percent of the total market.
 Then I started filling in the blanks for additional capacity for brands like Shock Top, Blue Moon, Goose Island and others.

 After all these hurried additions, which I hope are sane and accurate, the total, as best as I could find, was nearly 31 million barrels of “craft” beer (whatever and however you’d like to call it) out of the roughly 200 million total barrels produced.
 In a very crude sense, that leaves us at 15.5 percent market share.

 That means, by pulling production data from the last five years, many of which is old and doesn’t reflect up-to-date growth by some of the fastest, largest breweries in the country, the sort of, Real World “craft” beer market share is maybe about 4.5 percent away from a 20 by 20 goal with three years to go.
 And that’s not too bad, considering the continued addition of new breweries and growth of larger ones (even if some are having difficulties).

-So what the hell was the point of all this, aside to steal my attention from my wife and cats?
+So what the hell was the point of all this, aside to steal my attention from my cats?

 Rules were meant to be broken